If you search on Google for fat loss diets, you will find lots of results, the problem is, will you find the ideal diet for you?

 Organize the plan

-You know the amounts of macronutrients, and you already know the most important times to ingest them.
+You already know the amounts of macronutrients, and you already know the most important times to ingest them.

-What's missing now?
+What is missing now?

 You should ideally divide the total amount of protein by the number of meals you eat per day.

-You should distribute carbohydrates this way:
+You should distribute the carbohydrates in this way:

-35% of carbohydrates in pre-workout meal
+35% of carbohydrates in the pre-workout meal

-20% of carbohydrates in post-workout shake
+20% of carbohydrates in the post-workout shake

-25% of carbohydrates in post-workout meal
+25% of carbohydrates in the post-workout meal

-High days in carbohydrates
+High carbohydrate days

 Why does this happen?